ForthHub/fep-recognizer/terms-and-datatypes.md

 is equal to the tuple with removed nested parentneses:
 `(  symbol_k ... symbol_j ... symbol_i ... symbol_1 )`

-In a stack notation a tuple can be shown in an abbreviation form as `i*x`, or  surrounded by curved brackets as
+In a stack diagram a tuple can be shown in an abbreviation form as `i*x`, or  surrounded by curved brackets as
 `( stack-id: symbol_k ... { symbol_j ... symbol_i } ... symbol_1 -- ... )`